 Why it matters

-Users must be able to interact with a website or web app using only a keyboard.
+Users must be able to interact with a software application using only a keyboard.

 - Using a mouse is impossible for people who can't see the pointer.